malmriv/malmriv.github.io/_pages/cv.md

 ## Presentation & objectives

-I am currently a senior integration consultant @ Avvale Spain.
+I currently work as a senior integration consultant @ Avvale Spain.
 I would like to continue developing my career in the technical realm and expand the set of tools and technologies I can apply to solve problems.
-My long-term goal is to become an integration architect, with a strong focus on cloud environments.
-I am also interested in data science and complex process automation.

----
-## Presentation & objectives

-I currently work as an integration consultant.
-I want to continue developing my career on the technical side and broaden the set of tools and technologies I use to solve complex problems.
 My long-term goal is to become an integration architect, with a strong focus on cloud environments.
 I am also interested in data science and complex process automation.

 ---